My Breakfast with Ronald (1985)

-My Breakfast With Ronald was written in 1985 at the request of the Clarion Trio, who gave the premiere performances of it on the East Coast.
-The piece is scored for soprano, clarinet, and piano, with poetry by Kevin Lynch, the former Music Critic for the Milwaukee Journal-Sentinel, a regular contributor to Downbeat Magazine, and the founder of www.kevernacular.com.
+MY BREAKFAST WITH RONALD Breakfast With Ronald was written in 1985 at the request of The Clarion Trio, who gave the premiere performances of it on the East Coast.
+The Clarion Trio included Jeanine Wagner – soprano, her brother, and pianist Margaret Simmons.
+The piece is scored for soprano, clarinet, and piano, with poetry by Kevin Lynch, the former Music Critic for the Milwaukee Journal-Sentinel, a regular contributor to Downbeat Magazine, and the founder of the arts and music/jazz blog www.kevernacular.com — check it out.
 Lynch’s scattered poem alludes to the apprehension at that time in regard to Ronald Reagan, the former MGM STUDIOS contract player, who was appearing in his final role for USA STUDIOS, as “President of The Free World.”
-President Ronnie, among other things (not the least of which was jacking up our national debt more than any other president in our history before or since), regularly fell asleep during cabinet meetings, setting a precedent for the – at the time – brand new, Post-Watergate, Republican Party.
+President Ronnie, among other things (not the least of which was jacking up our national debt more than any other president in our history before or since, and was caught illegally selling arms to enemy forces in the Irangate scandle of the late 1980's), regularly fell asleep during cabinet meetings, setting a precedent for the – at the time – brand new, Post-Watergate, Republican Party.
+That the travesty of the Ronald Reagan presidency pales dramatically in comparison to the election of Donald Trump in 2016 is even more depressing than the President falling asleep during cabinet meetings.
+Trump's embarrassing and completely ineffectual administration (at this writing, the government just shut down a few days ago) is an absolute bewilderment. —But if you'd like to learn more about the political situation in our current world, go to Facebook - LOL - BTW - WTF!

 MY BREAKFAST WITH RONALD